 Pregnancy: Hormonal changes can cause your pregnant female cat to lose more hair.
 The good news is that this is only temporary, and the excess shedding should stop once your cat gives birth.

-Why is my cat shedding a lot more than usual?
+Why is my cat shedding more than usual?

 If you're worried about your cat's excessive shedding, it's time for a veterinary dermatology visit.
 The veterinarian will assess the pattern and distribution of hair loss and whether the hair is shed or broken off.
 The skin will be examined for signs of infection or parasites.
 The veterinarian may also perform lab tests such as skin scrapings, hair examinations, blood work, and urinalysis.

-Some reasons your cat could be shedding more than usual include:
+Some reasons your cat could be shedding a lot:

 Parasites: Mites and fleas (especially if your cat is allergic to them) can drive your cat to gnaw and scratch, resulting in increased hair loss.
 Even though you cannot see these bugs moving around on your cat, their presence can be problematic.

-Allergies: Allergies may be at blame if your cat sheds a lot.
+Allergies: Allergies may be at blame if your cat is shedding more than normal.
 Allergies can be difficult to detect because your cat will naturally shed at these times of the year.
+If you're wondering "when do cats shed the most", the answer is usually spring or fall, but this is not necessarily because of the seasons changing, it is more than likely your cat is experiencing an allergic reaction to something in the air.
 The key to resolving the problem is understanding what your cat is allergic to, such as certain foods, dust, or even pollen.
-Your veterinarian can assist you in determining the source of the allergy and providing a treatment to make your cat more comfortable.
+Your veterinary dermatologist can assist you in determining the source of the allergy and providing a treatment to make your cat more comfortable.

 Skin Infection: Bacterial and fungal infections can impact your cat's coat and cause them to shed excessively.